Ceph Squid (v19)

 Description

 OSDs created in v19 may crash.
 The issue affects only newly deployed OSDs using Squid, while previously deployed OSDs run fine.
 It is likely caused by the Elastic Shared Blob implementation introduced in this PR https://github.com/ceph/ceph/pull/53178, and ceph-bluestore-tool repair cannot fix it.
+In rare cases, can lead to silent data corruption in the OSD.

 Recommendation